Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Introduction

 \section{Introduction}

 With the advent of the Dark Energy Spectroscopic Instrument (DESI) spectroscopic galaxy survey \cite{Snowmass2013.Levi, DESI2016a.Science, DESI2022.KP1.Instr}, we are able to significantly improve constraints on our cosmological model.
-By measuring the redshifts of over 35 million galaxies spanning a 5-year survey, facilitated by a robotically-controlled fibre system \cite{DESI2016b.Instr, FocalPlane.Silber.2023, Corrector.Miller.2023}, DESI is mapping the cosmic web of structure with unprecedented accuracy.
+By measuring the redshifts of over 50 million galaxies spanning a 5-year survey, facilitated by a robotically-controlled fibre system \cite{DESI2016b.Instr, FocalPlane.Silber.2023, Corrector.Miller.2023}, DESI is mapping the cosmic web of structure with unprecedented accuracy.
 The effects of both primordial and late-time physics, such as gravity and cosmic expansion, are imprinted on the large-scale distribution of galaxies.
 By probing this distribution out to redshift $z>2$, DESI is able to extract a wealth of cosmological information and provide a view into the history of the Universe over the past 10 billion years.
 The survey has already made outstanding progress towards its science goals having completed survey validation \cite{DESI2023a.KP1.SV}, produced an early public release of the data \cite{DESI2023b.KP1.EDR} and published its first cosmological results analysing the Baryon Acoustic Oscillation (BAO) feature \citep{DESI2024.III.KP4, DESI2024.IV.KP6, DESI2024.VI.KP7A}.
-The survey operations and data reduction pipeline are detailed in \cite{SurveyOps.Schlafly.2023} and \cite{Spectro.Pipeline.Guy.2023}, respectively, while the DESI tracer samples, creation of the large-scale structure catalogues and 2-point clustering measurements are described in \cite{DESI2024.II.KP3}.
+DESI targets five classes of tracer: the low-redshift Bright Galaxy Survey (BGS), luminous red galaxies (LRG), emission line galaxies (ELG), quasars (QSO) and the Lyman-$\alpha$ forest.
+The survey operations and data reduction pipeline are detailed in \cite{SurveyOps.Schlafly.2023} and \cite{Spectro.Pipeline.Guy.2023}, respectively, while the tracer samples, creation of the large-scale structure catalogues and 2-point clustering measurements are described in \cite{DESI2024.II.KP3}.